Timothy Williams (author)

-The Italian Novels
+Trotti novels

 The first five Trotti novels were originally published by Gollancz in London.
 They are now available in paperback edition from Soho Publishing.
 The sixth novel, The Second Day of the Renaissance, was published by Soho Publishing in May 2017.

-Cultural milieu

 Commissario Trotti investigates crime in a small, unnamed city on the river Po in the north of Italy (sometimes erroneously identified as Padua, but more close to Pavia, at least for "Converging Parallels").
 Trotti's career spans much of the First Republic, from the period known as the Italian Miracle through the Anni di Piombo.
 This milieu keeps the Polizia di Stato busy and in his enquiries Trotti frequently confronts problems facing Italian society: terrorism, political instability, corruption, socialism under Craxi, Operation Clean Hands (mani pulite), and above all, the decline of civilised intercourse.

 Writing in a minimalist style, in which he relies largely on dialogue to advance the plot, Williams has at times been considered a demanding author.
 One critic complained that the books read like translations from Italian.
 Some readers find that pace and tension are sacrificed for sociology and politics and that the moody, brooding Trotti, addicted to rhubarb sweets, is too slow and too wordy for their taste.

-The Guadeloupe Novels
+Guadeloupe novels

 There are two novels with protagonist Anne-Marie Laveaud, an investigative magistrate based in Pointe-à-Pitre in the French island of Guadeloupe.

 In 2012 Rivages Noir published Un autre soleil, a crime novel set in the island département of Guadeloupe, in the French Caribbean.
 In 2013, the book was published by Soho Crime.

 In 1980, the ex-convict, Hegesippe Bray, returning home after forty years spent in the penal colony of Cayenne, has been charged with the murder of a white landowner who was running him off his property.
 Nine months before the French presidential elections of 1981, for political reasons, the authorities wish to view the murder as an open-and-shut case of revenge killing.
 Anne Marie Laveaud, the juge d'instruction (investigative magistrate) in charge of the case, does not agree.
 To learn the truth, she will put herself, her career and her family in jeopardy.